KotDCG/KotDCG.github.io/King of the Dead.md

 - Red & Black Queen | Liturgy+: Send any card from your hand or discard to The Well.
 Draw three cards.
 - Red Kings | Emendate: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.
 - Black Kings | Sepulcher: Swap any card in your discard with the top card of The Well.
-- Red & Black King | Disinter+: Take the card off of the top of The Well and place it in your hand.
+- Red & Black King | Disinter+: Take any card in The Well and place it in your hand.

 #### Three/Four of a kind (Deity Powers)